Impulse Response Analysis of Structural Nonlinear Time Series Models: Dependence Conditions

 \begin{definition}[Stable System] Let $Z_t \in \mathcal{Z} \subseteq \Real^{d_Z}$, $\epsilon_t \in \mathcal{E} \subseteq \Real^{d_Z}$, where $\{Z_t\}_{t \in \Int}$ is generated according to the system $Z_t = G(Z_{t-1}, \epsilon_t)$.
 The system is {stable} if there exists $h^* \geq 1$ such that for all $(z, z') \in \mathcal{Z} \times \mathcal{Z}$ and $(e_1, e_2, \ldots e_{h^*},$ $ e'_1, e'_2, \ldots, e'_{h^*}) \in \bigtimes_{i=1}^{2 h^*} \mathcal{E}$

 holds with Lipschitz constants $0 \leq C_Z < 1$ and $0 \leq C_\epsilon < \infty$. \end{definition}

 It is important to remember that this definition encompasses systems with an arbitrary finite autoregressive structure, i.e., $Z_t = G(Z_{t-p+1}, \ldots, Z_{t-1}, \epsilon_t)$ for $p \geq 1$, thanks to the companion formulation of the process.
-An explicit stability condition, similar to that discussed above for contractivity, can be derived by means of the mean value theorem.
-Indeed, for a system to be stable it is sufficient that, at iterate $h^*$,
+An explicit stability condition, similar to that discussed above for contractivity, can be derived using the mean value theorem.
+Indeed, for a system to be stable, it is sufficient that, at iterate $h^*$,

 and